 - I think I would choose Soutine (French landscape painter from Russian origin, died in 1942 fh) as my favourite artist… …I’ve always been crazy about Soutine – all of his paintings.
 Maybe it’s the lushness of the paint.
 He builds up a surface that looks like a material, like a substance.
 There’s a kind of transfiguration, a certain fleshiness in his work… …I remember when I first saw the Soutine’s in the Barnes Collection… …the Matisse’s had a light of their own, but the Soutine’s had a glow that came from within the paintings – it was another kind of light. (remark probably around 1977, fh)

 - You know the real world, this so-called real world, is just something you put up with.
 Like everybody else.
 I’m in my element when I am a little bit out of this world.
 Then I’m in the real world – I’m on the beam.
 Because when I’m falling, I’m doing all right.
 When I’m slipping, I say: he, this is interesting.
-It’s when I’m standing upright that bothers me… (artist quote De Kooning from film script, Sketchbook 1, Time inc; 1960, fh)
+It’s when I’m standing upright that bothers me… (artist quote by Willem De Kooning from the film script, Sketchbook 1, Time inc; 1960, fh)

 * artist quotes by the painter Willem de Kooning, in Dutch language